Most pre-workout supplements are considered safe for healthy adults, but they aren’t essential for health or performance.

 Nitric oxide precursors

-Some of the common compounds that your body uses to make nitric oxide are included in pre-workout supplements.
+Pre-workout supplements often include some of the common compounds that your body uses to make nitric oxide.
 These include L-arginine, L-citrulline, and sources of dietary nitrates, such as beetroot juice (

-Yet, as most of the available research on nitric oxide focuses on young men, it remains unclear whether these results apply to other groups.
+Overall, as most of the available research on nitric oxide focuses on young men, it remains unclear whether these results apply to other populations.
 More research is needed.

 Caffeine is frequently used in pre-workout supplements to increase energy and focus.

-Creatine is a chemical compound naturally produced in your body.
+Creatine is another chemical compound naturally produced in your body.
 It’s primarily stored in skeletal muscle, where it plays a role in energy production and muscular strength (

 It’s often included in pre-workout formulas but also sold as a standalone supplement.
 It’s particularly popular among weightlifters, bodybuilders, and other power athletes.

-Certain ingredients in pre-workout supplements, such as creatine, caffeine, and nitric oxide precursors, have been shown to support athletic performance.
+Certain ingredients in pre-workout supplements, such as creatine, caffeine, beta-alanine, BCAAs, and nitric oxide precursors, have been shown to support athletic performance.